NSCoder/Joybox-Documentation/documentation/director/index.markdown

 Joybox.director.purge_cached_data
 ```

-[note This method is should be called when the application receives a memory warning notification.]
+[note This method should be called when the application receives a memory warning notification.]

 [warning The Sprite Frame cache should be purged manually if needed.]